IBM/model-recycling/faq.md

 ## Why should I use a different base model than the vanilla pretrained model?

 It improves results significantly in most cases, and on average.
-The best base RoBERTa-besa models improve results in 75% of the tasks we evaluated, with a median gain of 2.5 accuracy points.
+The best base RoBERTa-base models improve results in 75% of the tasks we evaluated, with a median gain of 2.5 accuracy points.
 So if you had have to choose one base model, it would be best to use these top ranked models.

 ## Can I get worse results from training over the top ranked base model when compared to the vanilla model?